Emeryherve/Free-Mentors/README.md

 ## Running the UI Template

   - Just run `index.html` from the cloned project
-  - OR simply use ghpage to run [WayFarer UI Template](https://Emeryherve.github.io/Free-Mentors/UI/)
+  - OR simply use ghpage to run [Free-Mentor UI Template](https://Emeryherve.github.io/Free-Mentors/UI/)

 ## Built With
 * Server